bonedog3000/libtemplate/docs/examples.rst

+.. _examples_sec:

 Examples
 ========

-Below is a link to an example that shows how one can use ``libtemplate``.
+Below are links to some code examples that show how one can use the ``libtemplate`` library.
+It is recommended that users go through each example so that they can see all the different features that have been implemented in ``libtemplate``.

 .. toctree::
-   :maxdepth: 1

-   scaling-a-rectangle-example
+   examples/scaling-a-rectangle-example.rst